 What does Pabellón mean and what does Pabellon Criollo represent?

 Pabellón is literally translated from Spanish to English as "pavilion".
-This dish of shredded beef, black beans, and white rice all on the same plate represents the many people groups and flavors influencing Venezuelan cuisine, specifically Spanish, indigenous, and Africans.
+This dish of shredded beef, black beans, and white rice all on the same plate represents the many people groups and flavors influencing Venezuelan cuisine, specifically Spanish, indigenous, and African.

 Is Pabellon Criollo cheap or economical?